-According to the Maryland Health Department State Health Improvement Process (SHIP) data, Harford County ranks worse than the State average for the following mental health and substance abuse issues:
+According to the Maryland Health Department State Health Improvement Process (SHIP) data, Harford County ranks worse than the State average for the following mental health and substance misuse issues:

 - Suicide rate